 - Offer opportunities for the non-competitive paddler to train, enjoy, and participate in this sport.

-Regular competitive paddling practice for paddlers doing Hui Wa‘a preseason iron races begins Monday, March 5, and continues Mondays and Wednesdays.
+Regular competitive paddling practice for paddlers doing Hui Wa‘a preseason iron races will begin in early March of 2019.
 Regatta practice for paddlers not doing preseason will start early April.
 Exact dates and practice schedules for various crews will be announced as they are determined.